 So, let’s recap for a moment.
 How do you keep chinchilla poop inside of the cage?

 Clean the cage frequently and use small trash cans around the cage to catch the poop as it falls.
 Find other creative ways to keep your chinchillas’ environment as clean as possible.

 Chinchillas make wonderful, friendly pets that the entire family can own for the next 15 to 20 years.

 A little hard nugget of poop on the floor from time to time is nothing to fret over.

 Keep up with your routines and interact with your chinchilla and over the course of time, you will develop your own methods and techniques to keep chinchilla poop in the cage as well.

-As always, Me and Chili appreciate you stopping by and showing support to Planet Chinchilla.
+As always, Chili and I appreciate you stopping by and showing support to Planet Chinchilla.
 See you next time.